toddwestley/Operate-Flightgear-by-bike-on-a-R-Pi-5/README.md

 	the script I used, sixthcollectData
 	a pidture showing my flight from skyvector the “speed_parameters.txt”, I used

+To get this scheme to work on version of the PI operating system more advanced than bookworm (i.e. trixie), DOWNLOAD and follow directions in the presentation I put on my Google drive: “https://drive.google.com/file/d/1T_0q9CjpBYGtaz34yL0RD8VXyI8USSXH/view?usp=sharing”

 I wish to openly acknowledge the help I got from the Holy Spirit.